Alexander Pribylev: Biography

 In 1904, he received a certificate of election of a free residence with the exception of capitals and capital provinces.
 At the end of August 1904, he went to Yekaterinburg, later to Odessa.
 At the end of 1904, he joined the Party of Socialist Revolutionaries, became a member of the Central Bureau and representative of the center at the regional and local party committees.

 Moved to Moscow.
 In 1909, he was arrested and administratively deported to the Yenisei Governorate for 5 years.
 Settled in Minusinsk.
 In the summer of 1911, he emigrated abroad, where he lived for 3 years, received the title of a bacteriologist.

 In 1914, he returned to Russia, arrived in the Yenisei Governorate to end the term of exile, settled in the village of Kazachinskoe, then in Krasnoyarsk.
 In 1916, he returned to European Russia.
 After several months as a bacteriologist in the Zemsky Union on the Western Front, he worked in Petrograd at a private bacteriological institute.

 After the February Revolution of 1917, in the government of Alexander Kerensky, he held the post of director of the office in the Ministry of Agriculture (Minister Viktor Chernov).

 After the October Revolution, he settled in Yekaterinburg, worked as the head of the sanitary bacteriological city laboratory.

-On August 13, 1918, he was appointed manager of agriculture and state property in the Provisional Regional Government of the Urals from the Socialist Revolutionary Party.
+On 13 August 1918 he was appointed manager of agriculture and state property in the Provisional Regional Government of the Urals from the Socialist Revolutionary Party.
 The entire system of Omsk legislation was extended to the territory of the Ural government; Siberian banknotes received the right of free circulation in the Urals, and all armed groups in the territory of the Ural government were subordinate to the command of the Siberian Army.
 Therefore, the coup d'état of Admiral Kolchak in Omsk led to the liquidation of the interim government of the Urals and the return of Pribylev to the activities of a bacteriologist.

 Member of the Society of Former Political Prisoners and Exiled Settlers.
 He tried to actively assist those who were repressed by the Soviet government.

-Two weeks before his death, already an seriously ill, bedridden old man, he underwent an attempt to be arrested by the employees of the People's Commissariat of Internal Affairs.
+Two weeks before his death, already a seriously ill, bedridden old man, Pribylev underwent an attempt to be arrested by the employees of the People's Commissariat of Internal Affairs.
 However, the wife Anna Pavlovna, also a former convict, lay on the floor at the front door and told the one who presented her with a warrant for her husband's arrest: "Only through my corpse!".
 The commander could not stand it, left and took the convoy.